Print To File

 The Choose Printer field is not editable.
 Use the ellipsis button () to find and select the appropriate printer.
 Once the ellipsis button is selected, the Select A Printer window will appear, displaying as selectable only those printers that have been configured to print to the Dispatcher Pro Port.
 Windows Application Printing will generate a print file in the selected print driver’s native PDL (PCL, EBCDIC, HP-GL, EPSON, etc.)

 In the Select document types to print area, check the boxes for the document types to be converted.
-Supported file types include: Microsoft Office (Word, Excel, PowerPoint) 2003/2007/2010, Adobe Acrobat 8, 9, & 10 and Adobe Reader 8, 9, & 10.
-(Earlier versions may be supported but have not been tested.)
+Supported file types include: Microsoft Office (Word, Excel, PowerPoint) 2003/2007/2010, Adobe Acrobat 2020/2023, Adobe Reader 2020/2023, and Foxit 12.
 If one of these programs has been installed but not yet run, Dispatcher Phoenix may report the application as “not installed.”

 Note: If the Dispatcher Pro printer device has been removed or renamed, Print to File will not work.
 In addition, files that are not of a selected type, not supported, or do not convert due to an error are routed in the workflow according to the error condition from the node.